suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

   [https://sirencalling.org/luminous](https://sirencalling.org/luminous)
 featured_image: LUMINOUS-WOODBRIDGE-15-16-FEB-2022-1642778119.png
 ---
-Learn to understand and manage your wellbeing with sets of 2-day workshops in collaboration with Suffolk Mind & Inspire Suffolk.
+Learn to understand and manage your wellbeing with 2-day workshops in collaboration with Suffolk Mind & Inspire Suffolk.